skylerkatz/hover/docs/concept.md

 ## EventBridge Rules

 Hover utilizes Amazon EvenBridge rules to invoke the CLI function every minute with the `php artisan schedule:run` command.
-If any of your application's scheduled jobs is due, the command will execute them for you.
+If any of your application's scheduled jobs are due, the command will run them for you.

-Another use case for EventBridge rules is a warmer ping that invokes the HTTP function every 5 minutes.
-The runtime that was added to your app when you ran `hover build` will handle this ping and invoke a specified number of HTTP function containers concurrently.
-Each of these containers will have PHP-FPM up and running waiting for HTTP requests to process.
+A warmer ping that calls the HTTP function every 5 minutes is another use case for EventBridge rules.
+This ping will be handled by the runtime that was added to your app when you ran 'hover build,' which will invoke a specified number of HTTP function containers concurrently.
+PHP-FPM will be running in each of these containers, waiting for HTTP requests to be processed.

 ## SQS Queues

-For every queue specified in the stage manifest file, Hover configures an integration to poll the queue for jobs and invoke the corresponding function with the job payload.
+Hover configures an integration to poll the queue for jobs and invoke the corresponding function with the job payload for each queue specified in the stage manifest file.

 ## CloudWatch Log Groups

-For each of the Lambda functions created by Hover, a CloudWatch log group is created.
-All invocation records and logs will be stored in the log group.
-You can inspect any of these log groups in your AWS console.
+A CloudWatch log group is created for each Lambda function created by Hover.
+The log group will contain all invocation records and logs.
+In your AWS console, you can inspect any of these log groups.

 ## Assets S3 Bucket & CloudFront Distribution

-Hover creates an S3 bucket and a CloudFront distribution for each stage.
-Your application asset files are uploaded to the S3 bucket on every deployment and are served using the CloudFront CDN.
-Which reduces the latency when serving assets to users.
+For each stage, Hover creates an S3 bucket and a CloudFront distribution.
+On every deployment, your application asset files are uploaded to the S3 bucket and served via the CloudFront CDN.
+This decreases latency when serving assets to users.

 ## Elastic Container Registery

-An ECR repository is created for every stage.
-The repository will be used to publish the docker image tagged by Hover for every deployment.
-Hover then configures the different lambda functions to run the newly deployed tag.
+Every stage has its own ECR repository.
+The repository will be used to publish the Hover-tagged docker image for each deployment.
+Hover then configures the various lambda functions that will be used to run the newly deployed tag.

 ## CloudFormation

-Hover manages most of the AWS resources needed to deploy and run a stage using CloudFormation.
-A stack is created for every stage and is updated on every deployment.
+Hover uses CloudFormation to manage the majority of the AWS resources required to deploy and run a stage.
+Every stage has its own stack, which is updated with each deployment.

 ## Key Management Service

-KMS is used to store an encryption key for every stage.
+For each stage, Hover uses KMS to store an encryption key.
 This key is generated by Hover and is never exposed.
 It is used internally to encrypt and decrypt the stage secrets when using the `hover secret encrypt` and `hover secret decrypt` commands.
-It is also used by the runtime to decrypt the secrets and populate environment variables each time a lambda container starts.
+The runtime also uses it to decrypt secrets and populate environment variables each time a lambda container starts.